 In non-emergency situations you can usually contact the local Sheriff stationhouse or community service center in the area where the crime has occurred – either by phone or by going to the nearest facility.

-Crime Alert is an independent program working to stop crime.
-If you have information about any crime you would prefer to offer in confidence and anonymously, call free on 1(800)-AA-CRIME or 916-443-HELP.
-You can also send a text message tip by texting 274637(CRIMES), then enter SACTIP, followed by the tip information.
+Sacramento Valley Crime Stoppers is an independent program working to stop crime.
+If you have information about any crime you would prefer to offer in confidence and anonymously, call 916-443-HELP.

 If you are unsure of how to report a crime or incident, call 916-874-5115 and the operator will direct you.